k411e/sdv_lab/ankaios/README.md

-The ankaios is a system used for container orchestration.

-The ankaios use podman, this is used to create images, manage containers and more.
-The podman is similar to docker.
+[Eclipse Ankaios](https://eclipse-ankaios.github.io/ankaios/0.6) is an embedded software orchestrator targeted for automotive High Performance Computer (HPC) which suppports pluggable container runtimes.
+In the hackathon, Eclipse Ankaios with version v0.6.0 is used.

+Ankaios supports [Podman](https://docs.podman.io/en/latest/) as container runtime.

-To understand the steps in this file please chgeck the ankaios architecture in the following page https://eclipse-ankaios.github.io/ankaios/0.3/architecture/
+To understand the next steps, please check out the [Eclipse Ankaios Architecture](https://eclipse-ankaios.github.io/ankaios/0.6/architecture).

+# Prerequisites

+- Any Linux or WSL2 on Windows

+Recommendation: Ubuntu-24.04 native or on WSL2

 # Commands to execute in the GPU server

 ## Prerequesites to run CARLA in a container

 GPU server with NVIDIA graphics card\
 NVIDIA Container toolkit installed